1. Life is not fair

 Poet, translator, and editor Anna Moschovakis studied philosophy at the University of California at Berkeley.
 She then went on to receive her MFA in creative writing at the Milton Avery Graduate School for the Arts at Bard College, and her MA in comparative literature (French and American) at the Graduate Center of the City University of New York.

-She is the author of two books of poetry, You and Three Others Are Approaching a Lake (Coffee House Press, 2011), winner of the James Laughlin Award from the Academy of American Poets, and I Have Not Been Able to Get Through to Everyone (Turtle Point Press, 2006).
+She is the author of three books of poetry, They and We Will Get Into Trouble for This (Coffee House Press, 2016), You and Three Others Are Approaching a Lake, winner of the James Laughlin Award from the Academy of American Poets, and I Have Not Been Able to Get Through to Everyone (Turtle Point Press, 2006).